eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

 ## Model Implementation

-- At the risk of over-generalizing, there are only two things that can go wrong in Bayesian modelling: either your data is wrong, or your model is wrong.
+- At the risk of overgeneralizing, there are only two things that can go wrong in Bayesian modelling: either your data is wrong, or your model is wrong.
 And it is a hell of a lot easier to debug your data than it is to debug your model.
 So before you even try implementing your model, plot histograms of your